Marrakech: Women 20s & 30s

 ** All travelers will share a room with another traveler.

-We will be spending two nights in the Moroccan desert camping in upscale tents (glamping).
-All tents have an attached private bathroom facility and desert-type shower and you will share a tent sleeping in twin beds.
+We will be spending two nights glamping in upscale tents.
+All tents have an attached private bathroom facility and desert-type shower and you will have the option of sharing a tent sleeping in twin beds or sleeping solo in your own tent.
 Please note that wifi is not available at this camp as we are in a remote area.
 We will be 'roughing' it a little but when we return to Marrakech we will indulge in hammam scrubs and treatments which will wash away the desert sand!